The full story

 September 2017 - Present

-I live in north Italy, between the mountains.
+I live in Italy, more specifically in the north, between the mountains.
 While I drink some tea 🍵 I enjoy reading fantasy and non-fiction books.
 Besides reading, I also code for fun 🧑💻 and climb 🧗 a lot.
-Sometimes I paint.

 I’m part of some associations.
-I believe that is the most effective and fun way to help improve the world.
+I believe being in an association is the most effective and fun way to help improve the world.

 Talking about food, I like pizza 🍕, pork ribs 🍖, milk + cookies 🥛🍪 and of course tea 🍵.